SEARCH UNIVERSITY LIBRARIES WEBSITE

 Preferred Citation: Joseph Chaikin papers.
 Department of Special Collections and Archives.
 Kent State University Libraries and Media Services.

-Related Material: Further information on the life and work of Joseph Chaikin may also be found in the following Department collections: The Open Theater papers, Susan Yankowitz papers, Peter Feldmen papers and Jean-Claude van Itallie papers.
+Related Materials: Further information on the life and work of Joseph Chaikin may also be found in the following Department collections: The Open Theater papers, Susan Yankowitz papers, Peter Feldmen papers and Jean-Claude van Itallie papers.

 Restrictions on Use: The Joseph Chaikin papers contain some restricted materials, researchers should contact the Department of Special Collections and Archives for additional information.
-Please note that due to donor agreements, we cannot reproduce videotapes or audiotapes in this collection without proof of written permission from the owners or creators of the tapes.

 Acquisition Information: Joseph Chaikin first donated his papers to the Department of Special Collections and Archives of Kent State University in 1972.
 He continued to add material to this collection periodically until his death in 2003.
 Small donations by other individuals have been incorporated into these papers in the past and are noted in the finding aid where appropriate.